Jamie Bryson

-Jamie Bryson (born 1990 Donaghadee, Northern Ireland) is a loyalist activist in Northern Ireland who originally attracted media attention as a leading figure in the Belfast City Hall flag protests.
+Jamie Bryson (born 4 January 1990 in Donaghadee, Northern Ireland) is a Northern Irish loyalist activist who originally attracted media attention as a leading figure in the Belfast City Hall flag protests.
 He is the author of four books and is the editor of Unionist Voice, a monthly unionist newsletter and online site.
 He also runs a consultancy business focusing on loyalist public relations, legal work and advocacy.